 The contemporary filmmaking and photography centre champions the works of visual artists through a host of platforms, including workshops, talks, a residency programme and courses for beginners—even photography mentorships.
 Beyond that, Objectifs hosts exhibitions to be admired alongside film screenings.
 The latter is produced by Objectif Films, the largest short film distributor in Southeast Asia, which is jointly owned by Kinema Entertainment.

 Objectifs.
 155 Middle Road, Singapore 188977. +65 6336 2957.

 Tue-Sat noon-7pm; Sun noon-4pm.

 Venture into 19 stacks of shipping containers when you visit the independent space that is made for, and dedicated to, photography enthusiasts.
-Admire works spread across two galleries, sink yourself into scores of photobooks stocked within its intimate library, then order some café nosh before you check out Mikkeller Bar Singapore, a craft beer bar on the premises.
+Admire works spread across two galleries, sink yourself into scores of photobooks stocked within its intimate library.

 The communal art space also plays host to the Singapore International Photography Festival.
 Fun fact: “DECK” is in fact an acronym that sums up the gallery’s parts: “Discovery” is about how photography transcends time and space; “Engagement” refers to sparking conversation in visitors; “Community” suggests bringing people together; and “Knowledge” conveys information.